Raw Milk: A Raw Deal

 At the end of the workday, several of Mari’s friends and co-workers would stop in to see her.
 A friend organized a list of people to prepare and drop off dinners.
 Around dinner time, Peter would return from work and the cycle started all over.

-Stephen, Peter and Mari’s oldest son, came home for several months to be of support to them, but especially to his grandmother, Mari’s elderly mother.
+Stephen, their oldest son, came home for several months to be of support to them, but especially to his grandmother, Mari’s elderly mother.

 Before her GBS, Mari enjoyed cooking for her sons when they came home to visit.
 Working full-time as a public health nurse, she also loved entertaining, traveling, dancing, golfing, kayaking, biking, and skiing.
 She worked out 3-5 times per week at the local gym.